Variational simulation of higher-spin systems on qubit-based quantum simulators: Spin-1 bilinear-biquadratic Heisenberg model

-We further explore the critical phase of the BBH model at \(\theta = 0.32\pi\), a regime where illegitimate states significantly influence the simulation outcomes as they are becoming the low energy eigenstates of the system.
-In fact, for a system of $N=6$, the real ground state of the original Hamiltonian corresponds to the eigenstate number $1228$ in the qubit Hamiltonian.
-In order to target the true ground state, we integrate a penalty term, as specified in Eqs.~\eqref{eq:spin1_penalty_term}–\eqref{eq:penalized_cost_function}, into the VQE cost function with \(\beta = 10\).
-The VQE results for various depths of the circuit, averaged over 50 independent trials, are depicted in Figs.~\ref{fig:critical_res}(a)-(b).
-These results demonstrate that the simulations consistently converged to the ground state of the BBH model with a fidelity \(\mathcal{F} \geq 0.95\) using a quantum circuit with 6 layers.
-Inevitably, the penalty term increases the computational cost of the VQE simulations, as indicated by the higher number of optimization iterations compared to other phases.
-Nonetheless, the simulations successfully capture the ground state of the BBH model in the critical phase, even though the true ground state of the original Hamiltonian is a high-energy eigenstate of the qubit Hamiltonian.
+We further explore the critical phase of the BBH model at $\phi = 0.32\pi$, a regime in which illegitimate states strongly affect the low-energy spectrum.
+For $N_d=6$, the true ground state of the original spin-1 Hamiltonian corresponds to the 1228th eigenstate of the qubit Hamiltonian when its eigenvalues are ordered in ascending energy.
+To steer the optimization toward the physical ground state, we augment the VQE cost with the penalty term defined in Eqs.~\eqref{eq:spin1_penalty_term} and \eqref{eq:penalized_cost_function}, using $\beta = 1$.
+The resulting VQE performance for different circuit depths is shown in Figs.~\ref{fig:critical_res}(a) and \ref{fig:critical_res}(b), where we plot the energy expectation value and fidelity versus optimization iteration.
+For each depth, we run the Adam optimizer from 50 random initial parameters and report the median with interquartile-range error bars (25th--75th percentiles).
+These simulations show that a six-layer symmetry-preserving ansatz is sufficient to reach fidelities $\mathcal{F} \gtrsim 0.95$, reliably preparing the true ground state despite its high index in the qubit spectrum.
+As expected, the presence of the penalty term increases the optimization cost, leading to a larger number of iterations compared with the dimerized and Haldane phases; nevertheless, the penalized VQE successfully captures the critical ground state of the BBH model.